stephanbracke/intermagnet-technical-manual/chapters/submitdata/subpreldata.rst

 .. _sub_dat_prel_upf:

-Update Frequencies And Formats For Preliminary Data
+Update Frequencies and Formats for Preliminary Data
 ---------------------------------------------------

 GINs can receive data in IAGA-2002 and IMFV1.23 formats.
 These